 Trevor Connor 01:36

-So if you do take no sun and warm or sunny and Oh, snow any and
+So which would you take?
+No sun and warm or sunny and snowy?

-cold and snowy in a heartbeat.
-The days are so short over there.
-You don’t see the sunshine.
+Oh sunny and cold and snowy in a heartbeat.
+The days are so short over there, you don’t see the sunshine.
 It’s rough.
-Definitely a part of handling that the Christmas period in Belgium for cyclocross is handling the weather and handling your mood with the weather?
+Definitely a part of handling the Christmas period in Belgium for cyclocross is handling the weather and handling your mood with the weather.
+It’s hard.

 Grant Holicky 01:59